cubiclelord/beanstalkd/README.md

 ####`package_ensure`
 Whether the beanstalkd package is present, absent or set to a specific version.
 Defaults to 'present'.
-Other values are 'absent', or '1.9'
+Other values are 'absent', or a specific version.

 ####`service_ensure`
 Whether the beanstalkd service should be running.
 Defaults to 'running'.